zerohd4869/DialogueCRN/README.md

 # DialogueCRN
-Source code for ACL-IJCNLP 2021 paper "[DialogueCRN: Contextual Reasoning Networks for Emotion Recognition in Conversations](https://arxiv.org/pdf/2106.01978.pdf)".
+The official repository for ACL-IJCNLP 2021 paper "[DialogueCRN: Contextual Reasoning Networks for Emotion Recognition in Conversations](https://arxiv.org/pdf/2106.01978.pdf)".

-In this work, we focus on emotion recognition in textual conversations (textual ERC).
+In this work, we propose a cognitive-inspired network that uses multi-turn reasoning modules to capture implicit emotional clues in conversations.

-If you are interested in multimodal ERC, you can refer to a related work [MM-DFN](https://arxiv.org/pdf/2203.02385.pdf) ([code](https://github.com/zerohd4869/MM-DFN)).
+There are some recent works for the ERC task:
+- **MM-DFN**: We propose a graph-based method named MM-DFN that combines multimodal knowledge and contextual features for the ERC task.
+The paper can be found [here](https://arxiv.org/pdf/2203.02385.pdf) and the code is available on [here](https://github.com/zerohd4869/MM-DFN).
+This work has been **accepted by [ICASSP 2022]**.
+- **SACL-LSTM**: We introduce a new sequence-based method named SACL-LSTM, which achieves better performance for the ERC task.
+This method combines the contextual perception module of DialogueCRN with an adversarial contrastive learning technique.
+The paper can be accessed [here](https://aclanthology.org/2023.acl-long.606.pdf) and the code is available on [here](https://github.com/zerohd4869/SACL/tree/main/SACL-LSTM).
+This work has been **accepted by [ACL 2023]**.

 ## Quick Start